robinboncoeur/Projects/docs/family/pappa1.md

 **[ English Version ]**

 **Autumn 1946**
 An autumn of hunger.
 Dear reader, do you know what hunger is?
-Mine deserves a capital letter.
+I write "Hunger" in all caps.
 It winds through your guts.
 Hunger hurts, a pain pressed right up against your soul.

 “Give us this day our daily bread.”
 Not even a crust remains.
-In the morning you heave yourself upright only to sit on the edge of the bed.
-You feel like you're going to pass out; it takes a while before you can stand up.
-Your shirt clings to your skin from the night-sweats.
+In the morning you force yourself upright, only to sit on the edge of the bed for a spell, feeling like you're about to pass out.
+It takes a while before you can stand up.
+Your shirt clings to you, soaked from the night-sweats.

 “Whoever has never eaten his bread with tears, whoever has sat weeping on his bed during a worrisome night, does not know you, oh heavenly powers.”

 Yes, those were the good old days.
-At least they had bread in those times.
+They had bread in those days.
 Now all we have are tears and this damned hunger.

 K had already been waiting ten minutes for his friend Fritz.
 It was two in the morning.
 Both worked forty-eight hours a week, yet on their wages they couldn’t buy enough to eat.
 So, some nights they would steal food just to survive.